alvinyangyang/insert-timestamp/README.md

 # insert-timestamp package

-This package will insert timestamp or DateT&time to your cursor position
+This package will insert timestamp or date&time to your cursor position

 insert datatime:
 11/5/2015, 4:04:41 PM